AleksandarMicovic/flickrget/README.md

 ## Why

 Someone somewhere posted a link to an image on Flickr that I thought would have made a fantastic wallpaper.
-However, when I saw that "downloads" were disabled, I had to manually retrieve that image.
+However, when I saw that downloads were disabled, I had to manually retrieve that image.
 This wasn't so bad except that *all* the images in that particular set were so good they could have been wallpapers.
 So, I hacked up this small script to do it for me.